MPF Data and Annual Reports

 For many purposes, the $330 a week poverty line is excessively austere.
 If poverty is defined to include all households with incomes less than $440 a week, the proportion of Mornington Peninsula households considered poor rises to nearly a quarter, many of which are single adults (the Single Age Pension rate in 2011 was below this poverty line).
 The proportion of families with dependent children living below the poverty line becomes 17 per cent, accounting for 15 per cent of all children in the shire.

 MPF is a Public Benevolent Institution with Deductible Gift Recipient Item 1 tax status.
 All donations are tax deductible.
-As all operational costs are covered by the George Hicks Foundation, 100% of donations are distributed as community grants.
+In 2017 the George Hicks Foundation made a ten year commitment to fund the operational costs of the MPF.
+Projects are funded with donations from our wide range of donors.